home previous next

 To continue on the same theme: on the opening page of this web site I suggested that you take a look at the sworn affidavit of Attorney Anthony D. DeNaro.
 DeNaro is a former professor of economics and business law at MIU (this was before it was called MUM), as well as former legal counsel to the same institution.
 This affidavit is a gold mine, and worth a careful read.
 Right now, though, I'll concentrate on statements he made that cast a light on the toxic psychological effects of TM.
 In the affidavit, DeNaro says things such as (emphasis added):

-Personally, I believe that "heavy unstressing" and the psychological casualties are a result of deliberately inducing chronic dissociation via excessive TM practice, which can also result in an extreme degree of suggestibility.
-This extreme suggestibility, combined with heavy exposure to advanced TM esoteric indoctrination, can in turn lead to induced psychosis.
+"Heavy unstressing" and the psychological casualties are a result of deliberately inducing chronic dissociation via excessive TM practice, which can also result in an extreme degree of suggestibility.
+This extreme suggestibility, combined with heavy exposure to advanced TM esoteric indoctrination, can in turn lead to induced psychosis as in the example of Mrs. Wallace above.

-But in TM we deliberately induce trance every day.
-Those who have fallen deeply into the rabbit hole may induce trance many times a day for months or years.
-I believe that "too much" trance becomes psychologically toxic.
+TMers deliberately induce dissociation (trance) every day.
+Those who have fallen deeply into the rabbit hole may induce dissociation many times a day for months or years.
+Too much trance becomes psychologically toxic.
 What is "too much"?
-I believe that depends on the individual, but the many hours a day of trance experienced by advanced TM practitioners appears to be "too much" for many many people.
-I believe that a steadily more serious case of "chronic dissociation" can be the result.
+I believe that depends on the individual, but the many hours a day of trance experienced by advanced TM practitioners too much.
+A steadily more serious case of "chronic dissociation" is the result.

 Table of Contents FAQ